vionwinnie/old_website/starstockpicker.md

     accuracy_plot(timeframe_dict,accuracy_score_list,para.period)
 ```

-# Random Forest Model Selection
+## Random Forest Model Selection

 To select the best parameters for RF, one needs to adjust for the depth of the tree (max_depth) as well as the maxmium number of features to be used (max_features).
+Selecting maxmium number of features can also avoid running into the problem of overfitting.
 I have used a grid search method to identify the model with highest AUC and classification rate.
 I tested different combinations of max_depth and max_features.

 ![Alt Text](/assets/GridSearch.png)

-From the result, I picked maxdepth = 10, max_features = 20% to be my model parameters.
+From the result, the model with maxdepth = 10, max_features = 20% has the best classification rate and AUC score.
+So I will use this as my model parameter.

-# Random Forest Model Evaluation
+## Random Forest Model Evaluation

 ## Here are the reuslts for Random Forest Model:
 **Avg. accuracy score is :** 0.56